 I. Andantino — Allegretto

-The movement starts all p, Andantino—and the orchestra only seemed to hint at the theme.
+The movement starts all p, Andantino—and the Duet Philharmonic Orchestra only seemed to hint at the theme.
 In the third bar already, the solo takes over (with the tempo set by the orchestra).
 Oxana Shevchenko’s left hand calmly started the accompaniment, then the right hand began playing the main theme, all p initially, indeed narrante (telling stories), slowly building up to a first little climax.
 In the following solo, the moderate tempo may even have helped exposing the warm, expressive character of the music (caloroso con gran espressione), holding back, calm, slowly building up tension and drama.

-In the Allegretto, though, the orchestra started so slow, rather clumsy, that Oxana Shevchenko cold not resist switching to a faster pace when the solo part started, even though this caused some disruption.
+In the Allegretto, though, the Duet Philharmonic Orchestra started so slow, rather clumsy, that Oxana Shevchenko cold not resist switching to a faster pace when the solo part started, even though this caused some disruption.
 I was happy about the switch, though, as the orchestra’s pace would have been anything but Allegretto!
 Luckily, the piano is largely dominating, controlling the rest of the movement.
 I found the soloist’s playing to be very differentiated in dynamics; she exposed the lyrical, mellow, singing aspects in the soft segments, while in the dramatic sections she focused on expression and exhibited plenty of power in her playing (rather than showing off virtuosity through speed).

 The cadenza is extreme in its pianistic, technical demands (major parts are written in three rather than just two staves).
 Oxana Shevchenko started off very soft and gentle (Prokofiev annotates mp, dolce), then gradually—patiently, without rushing—built up volume, power and drama, up to the first, impressive, long climax (fff, precipitato), ending in a long chain of frighteningly tricky, wide-spanning and powerful arpeggiando waves.
 I found her playing to be very impressive: with all the power that she applied, exploring the full dynamics of the concert grand, she managed to highlight the melody line that hides in all the jaw-dropping, virtuosic maze that she deployed: excellent!